devssh/Prototype-Private-Chain/README.md

 # Prototype blockchain on Java, to demonstrate signature verification and Proof of Work
-There is clubbing of transactions in a block.
 The purpose is to verify signatures signed by authorities and mined using Proof of Work at difficulty 3.
+We have 2 types of transactions:
+1. Create token
+2. Redeem token
+The blocks are created every 5 seconds on average if there is a pending transaction.

 ## To run the demo on JDK8
 ```